-Action on Pre-eclampsia (also known as APEC) aims to raise public and professional awareness of pre-eclampsia, improve care, and ease or prevent physical and emotional suffering caused by the disease.
-We do this by providing information and support to members of the public who are affected by pre-eclampsia.
-We also run multi-disciplinary study days for midwives and health professionals who work with pregnant women, providing expert training on detection and management of pre-eclampsia.
+Action on Pre-eclampsia’s (also known as APEC) key aims are to raise public and professional awareness of pre-eclampsia, improve care, and ease or prevent physical and emotional suffering caused by the disease.
+We do this by providing information and support to members of the public who are affected by pre-eclampsia and support research into finding a cure.

 Supporting APEC makes a real difference

 Action on Pre-eclampsia aims to raise awareness, improve care and provide support to mums, families and health care professionals.
 We receive no statutory funding and are mainly supported by the kind donations and subscriptions from the public – people like you.
 There are lots of ways to support APEC, from requesting a fundraising pack, to running the London Marathon.